epa058/Lichtenberg-Figures/README.md

 #### Q: Why did you start this project?

-A: Because I thought it was cool.
+A: Because I thought it was cool

 #### Q: Your figures don't really look like Lichtenberg figures...